-YES VIRGINIA, THERE IS A SANTA CLAUS (AND HE WAS OBVIOUSLY A QUANTUM PHYSICS MAJOR AT M.I.T.)
+YES SALLY, THERE IS A SANTA CLAUS (AND HE WAS OBVIOUSLY A QUANTUM PHYSICS MAJOR AT M.I.T.)

 Children (and some adults) often ask very hard questions when it comes to Santa Claus and his physics-defying Christmas Eve journey.
 Catalyst would like to offer up some reality-based science to Santa’s trip so those little inquiries are not so difficult to answer.